DevExpress/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/rowDragging/allowReordering.md

 Allows row reordering using drag and drop gestures.

 ---
 This option only enables dragging.
 You should also implement the reordering logic in the [onReorder]({basewidgetpath}/Configuration/rowDragging/#onReorder) handler to enable row reordering inside a component.
-If you need to perform cross-component drag-and-drop, implement the dragging logic in the [onAdd]({basewidgetpath}/Configuration/rowDragging/#onAdd) handler.
+If you need to perform cross-component drag and drop, implement the dragging logic in the [onAdd]({basewidgetpath}/Configuration/rowDragging/#onAdd) handler.

 #include common-demobutton-named with {
     name: "Row Reordering",